Wojcik98/aether/README.md

 Source code for the micromouse robot Aether.

-Main module: ESP32-S3
+Main module: STM32F466RE

-ROS 2 Humble integration (micro-ROS publishing in the background for visualization)
+ROS 2 Humble integration

+Probably in future: micro-ROS publishing in the background for visualization.

 # Development environment